elabor8/dockertalk/README.md

 When the stack is ready, the `StackStatus` will be `CREATE_COMPLETE`.
 If the stack creation fails, the `StackStatus` will be `ROLLBACK_COMPLETE`.

+**For demo**: Open AWS Console in a tab to show ELB, instances, etc.

 ## Setup the local environment to talk to a Swarm Manager

 Find a Docker Swarm Manager instance public IP: